-In October, the Volvo Ocean Race fleet set off from Alicante, Spain, on a race around the world.
-It will visit 12 cities, touch six continents – and for the first time in its history, the race will stop in Cardiff, Wales, from 27 May to 10 June 2018.
+In October 2017, the Volvo Ocean Race fleet set off from Alicante, Spain, on a 45,000 nautical miles race around the world across four oceans and touching six continents.
+For the first time in its history, the race stopped in Cardiff, in June 2018.

-To celebrate, Cardiff Bay will host a two-week free festival where visitors can explore the Race Village area, find out more about the endurance contest in the Volvo Ocean Race cinema, take a photograph with the iconic trophy and participate in a range of action-packed activities.
+To celebrate, Cardiff Bay hosted a two-week free festival where more than 180,000 visitors explored the Race Village, participating in a range of action-packed activities.

 5 THINGS YOU NEED TO KNOW ABOUT THE VOLVO OCEAN RACE…